“Dear Team Krya

 For those who believe in the “clogged pore” theory, products and services designed to “unclog” skin exist.
 Hence you have exfoliating scrubs, toners, and foaming / non foaming face washes being sold with claim ingredients as varied as tea tree ,rosemary to activated charcoal.

-The Ayurvedic point of view to open pores:
+The Ayurvedic point of view on open pores:

-First, Ayurveda says that “pitta” strikes us at 2 phases in our life: at puberty, when it is triggered by hormonal changes in the body, and second in middle age (defined in Ayurveda and Siddha as the age between 30 – 60).
+First, Ayurveda says that “pitta” strikes us at 2 phases in our life.
+The first is at puberty, when it is triggered by hormonal changes in the body.
+The second time Pitta strikes is in middle age (defined in Ayurveda and Siddha as the age between 30 – 60).
 The increase in Pitta in middle age is due to the increase in responsibilities that we face in this period, necessitating the gifts that enhanced Pitta dosha gives us.

-Pitta dosha, as you may recall, is the dosha responsible for decisiveness, an ability to complete things, the ability to lead – in short the ability to lead your family, shoulder responsibilities, make financial decisions , plan your career, etc. When we enter Ayurvedic middle age, we throw away the carefree nature of childhood and become responsible – we get married, perhaps start a family, shoulder responsibilities for our parents, take charge of our careers, etc. It is therefore no wonder that we draw upon the qualities of Pitta dosha to see us through this time.
+Pitta dosha is the dosha responsible for decisiveness, an ability to complete things, the ability to lead.
+In short the ability to lead your family, shoulder responsibilities, make financial decisions , plan your career, etc. When we enter Ayurvedic middle age, we throw away the carefree nature of childhood and become responsible .
+We get married, perhaps start a family, shoulder responsibilities for our parents, take charge of our careers, etc. It is therefore no wonder that we draw upon the qualities of Pitta dosha to see us through this time.

-However, as we have read, high use or over use of a dosha, leaves the body vulnerable to the effects of that particular dosha being aggravated.
-Also, as we have seen in Ayurveda, like attracts like.
-So when we are overusing a particular Dosha, we often are attracted towards foods that have similar qualities and behaviours that have similar qualities as the dosha.
+However, high use or over use of a dosha, leaves the body vulnerable to the effects of that particular dosha being aggravated.
+Also, as per Ayurveda, like attracts like.
+So when we are overusing a particular Dosha, we tend to aggravate it further by eating Pitta stimulating foods or doing Pitta increasing activities.

-So in our Pitta phase of life, we may see ourselves gravitating towards sharp, spicy, tangy foods (Chinese hot and sour anyone?), and became more impatient, get stressed out more, and become less tolerant to things not proceeding as per our plan.
+So in our Pitta phase of life, we may see ourselves gravitating towards sharp, spicy, tangy foods (Chinese hot and sour anyone?).
+We may also became more impatient, get stressed out more, and become less tolerant to things not proceeding as per our plan.

 We have seen the basic nature of Pitta dosha before: Ayurveda terms Pitta dosha as “sara” or liquid, “teekshna” or intense, dravya (oily and spreading nature), foul smelling, hot and quick to spread.

-If we interpret this in skin terms: we see that Pitta afflicted skin is oily, sweats easily, reacts quickly to disturbances in pitta (quick skin rash), is usually warm to touch or flushed looking, and can have a foul odour (b.o anyone?).
+If we interpret this in skin terms: we see that Pitta afflicted skin is oily, sweats easily, reacts quickly to disturbances in pitta (quick skin rash), is usually warm to touch or flushed looking, and can have a foul odour .